ShengqiangSKR/ABAQUS-Python/README.md

 The codes comes from my daily work.
 But i will just use some simple models for instance to show the fuction.

 ## The Scripts Includes:
-1)Pre & Post processing ( such as Parametric modeling, automatic post-processing);
+1) Pre & Post processing ( such as Parametric modeling, automatic post-processing);
-2)How to generate the report (ppt or pptx) automatically;
+2) How to generate the report (ppt or pptx) automatically;
-3)How to write the results to an excel file.
+3) How to write the results to an excel file.

 ## Some Hints
 1) The models what i use are simple.
 And the challenges you actually met must be much trickier.